Insulating Concrete Forms (ICF) Swimming Pools: Getting the Most Splash for Your Cash

 - Steel rebar is added as reinforcement to specification.

 - The slab floor is poured.
 If the pool has a slope to a different depth, typically the two horizontal slabs are poured then the slope is poured so they meet evenly.
+The whole slab should be poured at one time.

 - A cove transition piece is installed to create a smooth wall to floor transition.